NatLibFi/NDL-VuFind2-Vagrant/README.md

   - use option `-c` to run commands in guest via ssh e.g.

     `vagrant ssh -c "less2css"` to compile less to css, or

+    `vagrant ssh -c "less2sass"` to update scss from less, or

+    `vagrant ssh -c "check-scss"` to check for problems in scss, or

+    `vagrant ssh -c "build-scss"` to build scss, or

     `vagrant ssh -c "sudo service apache2 restart"` to restart Apache etc.

     `vagrant ssh -c "phing ..."` to run phing tasks, e.g.